Configuring Repeating Forms & Repeating Item Groups

 Setting Up Default Data on Item Groups

-To set up default data for a repeating Item Group Definition:
+To configure default data for a repeating Item Group Definition:

-1. Navigate to the repeating Item Group Definition you want to set up default data for in Studio.
+- Navigate to the repeating Item Group Definition you want to configure default data for in Studio.

-3. From the Properties panel, in the Default Data section, click Edit.
+- From the Properties panel, in the Default Data section, click Edit.
+The Default Data page opens.

-If you chose more than one Item, Vault EDC creates one Item Group sequence per combination of Codelist Items.
-If you chose only one Item, Vault EDC creates an Item Group sequence for each Codelist Item.
+If you choose more than one Value, Vault creates one Item Group sequence per combination of the codelist values from the Codelist Items.
+If you choose only one Value, Vault creates an Item Group sequence for each Codelist Item.

 To reset your default data configuration:

-4. Select the Repeating checkbox again.
+- For Repeating select Yes again.
 This resets the default data configuration for that item group.
-You can now use the steps above to set up default data.
+You can now follow the steps to set up default data.

 Optional Considerations